 Along with the usual supermarkets offering online food ordering and delivery services, smaller delivery services such as Riverford, Abel & Cole and Hello Fresh, have found a place in the market.
-In addition Amazon also offer grocery deliveries and over the next year they will be launching fresh food deliveries so we really will have a wide choice at where we can shop, rather than the big supermarket chains.
+In addition Amazon also offers grocery deliveries and over the next year they will be launching fresh food deliveries that should be included in special offers like those the following link: https://www.raise.com/coupons/amazon.
+Soon we really will have a wide choice at where we can shop, rather than the big supermarket chains.

 The research looked at currently what the most popular grocery delivery services are:

 - Asda – 30%

 - Sainsbury’s – 22%